-The Group has an effective interest of 36.74% in Starhill Global REIT which owns retail and office assets in Singapore, Malaysia, Australia, Japan and China.
+Starhill Global REIT owns retail and office assets in Singapore, Malaysia, Australia, Japan and China.
 YTL Starhill Global REIT Management Limited, the manager of Starhill Global REIT, is a wholly-owned subsidiary of the Group.
 Starhill Global REIT's property portfolio comprises stakes in Ngee Ann City and Wisma Atria in Singapore, the David Jones building, Plaza Arcade and Myer Centre in Australia, Starhill Gallery and parcels in Lot 10 Shopping Centre in Malaysia, boutique retail properties in Tokyo and a retail property in China.

-Starhill Global REIT's property portfolio was valued at SGD2.94 billion as at 30 June 2020 compared to SGD3.06 billion as at 30 June 2019, with the decrease being largely due to lower passing and market rents in view of the softer retail outlook which was impacted by the COVID-19 pandemic.
-The trust's distribution per unit was SGD0.0296 for the financial year under review, compared to SGD0.0448 last year.
+Starhill Global REIT's property portfolio was valued at SGD2.96 billion as at 30 June 2021, remaining relatively stable since last year.
+The trust's distribution per unit was SGD0.0395 for the financial year under review, compared to SGD0.0296 last year.